1. What is the African News Innovation Challenge?

-AMI and ANIC do not pay indirect administrative fees to grantee organizations.
+AMI and ANIC do not pay indirect administrative fees to grantee organisations.

 52. What does a grant agreement look like?
 What are the provisions?

-53. What does a Program Related Investment Term Sheet look like?
+53. What does a Programme Related Investment Term Sheet look like?

 54. What is AMI’s intellectual property licensing policy?

-AMI’s intellectualproperty (IP) licensingpolicy seeks to use IP terms and conditions in its agreements that allow projects to achieve their highest possible impact and AMI’s highest social return on investment.
+AMI’s intellectual property (IP) licensing policy seeks to use IP terms and conditions in its agreements that allow projects to achieve their highest possible impact and AMI’s highest social return on investment.
 This licensing policy also aims to increase the transparency of grant outcomes by allowing for greater sharing of knowledge and adoption among user communities.
-The specific type of license required by AMI depends on the type of IP being created, the type of organization receiving the support and the specific objectives of the project.
+The specific type of license required by AMI depends on the type of IP being created, the type of organisation receiving the support and the specific objectives of the project.

-In general, non-charitable organizations (for-profits or individuals) receiving a grant must use the most permissible IP licenses.
-In addition to licensing the IP, non-charitable organizations will also be licensees themselves and so subject to the terms of the license for any future versions of the IP.
-If non-charitable organizations receive a Program Related Investment (PRI) they are not required to be licensees.
+In general, non-charitable organisations (for-profits or individuals) receiving a grant must use the most permissible IP licenses.
+In addition to licensing the IP, non-charitable organisations will also be licensees themselves and so subject to the terms of the license for any future versions of the IP.
+If non-charitable organisations receive a Programme Related Investment (PRI) they are not required to be licensees.

 55. What are the specific IP terms used by AMI in the different type of agreements?